 Why is a social security number used in background checks and what does it mean?

 A social security number (SSN) is a special identification code given to people in the US.
-It is frequently as a form of identification and is linked to a person's financial, employment, and criminal histories.
+It is frequently used as a form of identification linked to a person's financial, employment, and criminal histories.
 Employers, landlords, lenders, and other parties can use background checks to access this information and make educated decisions about a person's past thanks to the use of an SSN.

 Can alternative forms of identification be in place of a social security number for background checks?

 For some types of background checks, it is possible to substitute different forms of identification, such as a driver's license or passport, for a social security number.
-The most complete form of identification, however, is the SSN, which is why background checks frequently favor it.
+The complete form of identification, however, is the SSN, which is why background checks frequently favor it.

 Conclusion